smo0ths/UE4CommOpti/README.md

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

-Load up any map to test:
+Load up any map to test: (not working anymore maybe there is some other way)

 %SystemDrive%/Program Files (x86)/Steam/steamapps/common/Squad/Squad/Config/DefaultGame.ini
 Change: MainMenuMap=/Game/Maps/EntryMap